 University education is out of reach for many Americans, especially those from low-income households.
 But thanks to community colleges, higher education is more accessible than ever.
 Compared with public four-year institutions, where tuition and fees cost almost three times as much on average, community colleges offer many savings for students.
-Community colleges are an especially attractive option this year as many families struggle with their finances during the COVID-19 pandemic.
-Students who initially planned on attending a private four-year college might want to consider spending two years at a community college and transferring those credits once the economy picks up again.
+Community colleges are an especially attractive option this year as many families deal with financial struggles caused by the COVID-19 pandemic.
+Students who initially planned on attending a private four-year college might want to consider spending two years at a community college and transferring those credits once they are in a better financial situation.

 Some states make community college even more accessible than usual.
-Multiple states and numerous cities across the U.S. have started “College Promise” programs that give residents free rides to community college.
-This year, some colleges may also hold virtual classes during the pandemic, which will save on transportation costs but will require students to have adequate technological resources.
+For example, multiple states and numerous cities across the U.S. have started “College Promise” programs that give residents free rides to community college.

 Best Community College Systems

 In order to determine the best and worst community-college systems in the U.S., we drew upon our analysis of 2021’s Best & Worst Community Colleges, which was conducted at the individual-school level across a sample of 685 institutions and 19 key metrics.